RunDotGames/rundot-blinks-ggj20201/README.md

 If, after a blink is checked, the evil blink has no where to run to, its trapped!
 You Win!
 The board will now spin in green bliss. **Long press** any blink to end the celebration and start all over again.

+### Not Saying "I Told You So" But...

+If you tap on the evil blink and loose, the last blink checked will continue pointing out the evil blink in a kind (and not at all passive aggressive) attempt to help you learn from your mistakes.

 ## Debugging

 This is a jam project after all.
 If you see something odd like a glitch or odd evil blink behavior you can switch the blink colors to debug mode to help troubleshoot (and or cheat).